trusktr/rocket-module/README.md

   - [x] List all the node_modules folders of each package that was installed into node_modules of the batchDir as places to look for dependencies in webpack config's resolve.fallback option.
-  - [ ] Specify output.filename as '[name].js' and output.path as './built',
+  - [ ] Specify output.filename as '[name]' and output.path as './built',
-        add the CommonsChunkPlugin and specify the common chunk name as 'shared.js', change dir to the parent-of-packages-folder, then run webpack!
+        add the CommonsChunkPlugin and specify the common chunk name as 'shared-modules.js', change dir to the parent-of-packages-folder, then run webpack!
         We've successfully code-splitted shared dependencies of all packages! woooo!
   - [ ] Now loop through all the output files and write each one back to their original locations in the isopacks.
 We need to make sure to handle each one